 The first time Michelle and I traveled together was on a trip to New York City.
 We stayed in our friend’s house in Brooklyn and made our way into Manhattan each day, seeing the sights all around the city.
 It was an amazing trip where we created many unforgettable memories.

 Not all trips run perfectly, and one memory that we won’t forget was when I learned about the reality of hanger.
 I made the mistake of not ordering enough food at Shake Shack and the hanger came.
 We remedied the situation and I learned a valuable lesson, that you need to always have snacks on hand when traveling.
 Here are some of our favorite snacks and some recommendations from other travel bloggers.

 The Practical Snacks

 We both love trail mix and usually go to HEB, our grocery store where we can buy it by the pound.
-Try to avoid the really salty trail mix since it can make you bloat and be aware of the chocolate so you know if heat will be an issue.
-I really enjoy candied peanuts, pecans, and cashews and get them in bulk at the same place.
+Try to avoid the salty trail mix since it can make you bloat and be aware of the chocolate so you know if heat will be an issue.
+I enjoy candied peanuts, pecans, and cashews and get them in bulk at the same place.

 If you in a climate that is cold or you can pack an insulated bag, we love Tillamook Cheese squares.
 Now, remember Lunchables from when we were kids?
-The now have very adult Lunchable like snacks that we like to bring along with us with cheese, meats, and crackers.
+They now have very adult Lunchable snacks that we like to bring along with us with cheese, meats, and crackers.
 One other idea we have tried before is traveling with protein powder that you can easily mix to have a quick shake.

 The Fun Snacks